Low-Key-Dev-Hrishi/Spotify-Music-Analysis/README.md

 To answer this, an advanced query using CTEs and the RANK() window function was required to rank songs within each decade based on their energy level.

 SQL Query:
+SQL

+WITH
+  decade_stat AS (
+    SELECT
+      FLOOR(release_year / 10) * 10 AS decade,
+      name,
+      primary_artist,
+      energy
+    FROM
+      spotify_tracks_clean
+    WHERE
+      release_year >= 1950
+  ),
+  ranked_songs AS (
+    SELECT
+      name,
+      primary_artist,
+      decade,
+      energy,
+      RANK() OVER (PARTITION BY decade ORDER BY energy DESC) AS energy_rank FROM
+      decade_stat
+  )
+SELECT
+  decade,
+  energy_rank,
+  primary_artist,
+  name,
+  energy
+FROM
+  ranked_songs
+WHERE
+  energy_rank <= 3;

+Result & Insight:

+This query successfully identifies the highest-energy tracks for each decade.
+The results show a fascinating mix of genres, from early Rock & Roll and Punk in the mid-20th century to intense Metal and Electronic subgenres in more recent decades.
+This demonstrates how the peak energy of music has been expressed differently across various eras.

+4. Conclusion
+This project successfully demonstrates an end-to-end analytical workflow.
+By cleaning raw data, loading it into a relational database, and using a combination of SQL and Python, meaningful insights were extracted about the evolution of popular music.
+The findings confirm long-term trends and reveal specific, high-impact tracks and artists, showcasing a comprehensive approach to data analysis.